 Additionally, in accordance with the California Solid Waste Reuse and Recycling Act of 1991 (Cal Pub Res.
 Code Section 42911), the Project is required to provide adequate areas for collecting and loading recyclable materials where solid waste is collected.
 The collection areas are required to be shown on construction drawings and be in place before occupancy permits are issued.
-Additionally, in compliance with AB 341 (Mandatory Commercial Recycling Program), the future occupant of the Project would be required to arrange for recycling services, if the occupant generates four (4) or more cubic yards of solid waste generated by the Project and diverted to landfills, which in turn will aid in the extension of the life of affected disposal sites.
+Additionally, in compliance with AB 341 (Mandatory Commercial Recycling Program), the future occupant of the Project would be required to arrange for recycling services, if the occupant generates four (4) or more cubic yards of solid waste per week.
+The implementation of these mandatory requirements would reduce the amount of solid waste generated by the Project and diverted to landfills, which in turn will aid in the extension of the life of affected disposal sites.
 The Project would be required to comply with all applicable solid waste statutes and regulations.
 Impacts would be less than significant.